jiexunsee/graph-cnn-recommender-systems/docs/README.md

+## 8 Feb 2019
+**To do:**
+* Produce experiment results with dropout applied on edges too.
+Previously dropout only applied on the nodes.
+* Find another domain (e.g. biomedical) to apply this framework of graph autoencoder matrix factorisation and completion.

 ## 22 Jan 2019
 * Updated model that includes side features, such that it can now use multiple graph convolution layers.
 * Working on interim report.